qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 )
 ```

 Behind the scenes, Qdrant is using FastEmbed to make the text embedding, generate ids if they’re missing and then adding them to the index with metadata.
+This uses the DefaultEmbedding model: [BAAI/bge-small-en-v1.5](https://huggingface.co/baai/bge-small-en-v1.5)

 ![INDEX TIME: Sequence Diagram for Qdrant and FastEmbed](/articles_data/fastembed/image2.png)